Healthdirect Free Australian health advice you can count on.

 The type of treatment will depend on the type of oesophageal cancer and how far it has spread (its 'stage').

-Treatment might involve inserting an oesophageal stent.
-The stent is a small tube placed in the oesophagus to keep it open so that food and liquids can be swallowed.
+Treatment might also involve inserting an oesophageal stent.
+The stent is a small tube placed in the oesophagus to keep it open so that food and liquids can pass through.

 Living with oesophageal cancer